 These once-in-a-lifetime moments allow you to experience an unforgettable world of exclusive moments, incredible cultures and charming surprises

 Be met on arrival in Darwin and transfer to your hotel.
-Enjoy the afternoon at leisure before a relaxed welcome dinner. at the hotel this evening where you will meet your crew and fellow guests.
+Enjoy the afternoon at leisure before a relaxed welcome dinner.

 Stay: Hilton DarwinDaily :

 Board a cruise through Nitmiluk (Katherine) Gorge and marvel at the winding network of gorges carved from centuries-old sandstone.
 Keep an eye out for freshwater crocodiles and birdlife along the way.

 Head towards the remote township of Katherine and enjoy a Signature Experience.
 Later, discover the music, stories and ways of the local Jawoyn people.

 Stay: Mataranka, Territory ManorDaily :

 Unwind in the natural Mataranka Thermal Pool, said to have healing properties for aches and pains.
 Afterwards, travel to Lorella Springs Wilderness Park, a one million-acre working cattle station that stretches all the way to the Gulf of Carpentaria.

 Board a scenic flight over the Lost City, a series of large sandstone outcrops that evokes the remains of an ancient civilisation.

 After a Signature Experience, enjoy lunch at the iconic Heartbreak Hotel.

 Stay: Barkly HomesteadDaily :